emilypark0418/emilypark.github.io/index.md

 My research interest lies in **enabling trustworthy and safe autonomous vehicles through Explainable AI**.
 Specifically, I want to research methodologies to understand why the model has made a particular decision by extracting human comprehensible information from the black box model.
 I am fascinated how Explainable AI can identify inherent biases and out-of-distributions, while shedding light on ‘why’ the system is behaving as it does through visualizations, words, and metrics.
 Ultimately, I envision Detect-and-Avoid systems for Disruptive Mobility to leverage robust Explainable AI on multimodal data.
 I believe rethinking the entire architecture principle to prioritize safety and embedding trustworthy mechanisms for preventing failures is essential, which is why my research interest has tremendous social value.

+Just like Boeing's motto _“The Future is Built Here”✈️_, I do novel research to push boundaries of AI.

 `Keywords: Computer Vision · Explainable AI · Visual Explanation · Resilient AI · Robust ML · AI for Safety · AI for Good · Trustworthy AI`

-Just like Boeing's motto _“The Future is Built Here”✈️_, I do novel research to push boundaries of AI.

 ## Hobbies

 <img align="right" src="assets/img/perth.jpg" width="270" height="360">

-Sports-wise, I love swimming and roller blading.
+Sports-wise, I love swimming, ice skating, and roller blading.
 I have played the clarinet for 15+ years and I’m very fond of the dulcet and mellow sound of this beautiful woodwind instrument.
 I also love traveling and appreciating diversity in the cities I go to.
 Here's one of my favorite photo from Perth, Australia when I went to SIGGRAPH ASIA 2019 as a student volunteer.
 Can you see the countless shades of blue? 🌊🌊

 ### Thanks for visiting my website, and feel free to reach out to me for any inquiries! ❤️